-The City of St. Charles School District will be an educational leader recognized for high performance and academic excellence that prepares students to succeed in an ever-changing global society.
+The City of St. Charles School District will be a leader of academic excellence that prepares students to be successful in all aspects of life.

 Values

 We, the City of St. Charles School District community of students, parents, staff, and patrons, value: